 Princess Puffer — doubles as Miss Angela Prysock

 Wendy — non-speaking; doubles as Miss Isabel Yearsley

-Beatrice — non-speaking; doubles as Miss Florence Gill
+Beatrice and Flo— non-speaking; double as Miss Florence Gill

 Shade of Drood — dancer; doubles as Mr. Harry Sayle